 - Add the cinnamon, ginger, ground cloves and nutmeg together in a bowl.
-Mix.
+Mix using a fork.

 Pumpkin Pie Spiced Pecans

-- Combine sugar and 2 tsp of Pumpkin Pie Spice together.
+- Combine sugar and two teaspoons of the Pumpkin Pie Spice together.
 Set aside.

-- Toss pecans into the sugar and spice mixture.
+- Toss the pecans into the sugar and spice mixture.

 - Place pecans on a lightly greased sheet pan or sheet pan covered with parchment paper.

-- Cook at 250 for 1 hour, stirring every 15 minutes to prevent burning.
+- Cook at 250 for one hour, stirring every 15 minutes to prevent burning.
 You may need to turn the actual pan in the oven as well to avoid hot spots.